jphalimi/PythonForMIC/Doc/library/timeit.rst

    method.
 The :meth:`repeat` method is a convenience to call :meth:`timeit` multiple times and return a list of results.

+   .. versionchanged:: 2.6
-   The *stmt* and *setup* parameters can also take objects that are callable without arguments.
+      The *stmt* and *setup* parameters can now also take objects that are callable without arguments.
 This will embed calls to them in a timer function that will then be executed by :meth:`timeit`.
 Note that the timing overhead is a little larger in this case because of the extra function calls.

-.. method:: Timer.print_exc(file=None)
+.. method:: Timer.print_exc([file=None])

    Helper to print a traceback from the timed code.